-One of the biggest mistakes in any marketing is to relying on just one method of advertizing like only distributing printed marketing materials or promoting your business through social media only.
+One of the biggest mistakes in any marketing is to rely on just one method of advertising like only distributing printed marketing materials or promoting your business through social media only.

 If you have already read the article about real estate marketing ideas you know that things are changing fast.
 Online companies may go in and out of favor in a few months.
 Putting all your eggs in one basket is convenient but provides no security at all especially if you build your business on one of these unstable platforms.

-Most of them have only sets of most common features and don’t allow custom additions limiting your options in building automated website that will be in synch with your marketing plan.
-Why would you want spend time and money on something that you don’t even own?
+Most of them have only sets of most common features and don’t allow custom additions limiting your options in building an automated website that will be in sync with your marketing plan.
+Why would you want to spend time and money on something that you don’t even own?

 You need your very own online tool where you will be in control over all aspects of it!

-You need your own website and not just 3 page one with you bio, awards, photo and useful links like most of the real estate agents have but one really awesome automated solution that will act like your personal real estate virtual assistant!
+You need your own website and not just 3 pages one with your bio, awards, photo and useful links like most of the real estate agents have but one really awesome automated solution that will act like your personal real estate virtual assistant!
 This is how the best real estate websites are designed.